MarcinOrlowski/laravel-api-response-builder/README.md

 #### Errors ####

-Returning error is almost as simple as returning success, however you need to provide at least error code.
-I strongly suggest not to use numeric values directly in your code but to create separate class, keep all used codes there and reference them:
+Returning error is almost as simple as returning success, however you need to provide at least error code to report back.
+To keep your source readable and clear, it strongly suggested to create separate class i.e. `app/ErrorCodes.php` and put all codes you need to use in your code there:

+    <?php

+    namespace App;

-    class ErrorCode {
+    class ErrorCodes {
         const SOMETHING_WENT_WRONG = 250;
     }